stock2shop/website/README.md

 description: "Omnico had a common challenge: how to integrate SYSPRO into multiple sales channels.
 Our solution?
 A Magento B2B and B2C e-commerce website integrated with Stock2Shop.
 We worked closely with Omnico to create the perfect solution to suit their needs.
 Read more!"
 lead: "Omnico is a major importer of lifestyle, cycle and electronic brands, including GoPro, Canondale, Giro, Stages, Ryder and Red-e."
 summary: "Imports leading lifestyle and cycle brands in South Africa."
-summaryBold: "Success Story featuring B2B, SYSPRO and Magento."
+summary2: "Success Story featuring B2B, SYSPRO and Magento."
 image: "/uploads/logo_omnico.png"
 imageAlt: "omnico logo"
 weight: 1